-- Press 1 in any mode to illuminate the display.
+- Press () in any mode to illuminate the display.

-You can use the procedure below to select either 1.5 seconds or three seconds as the illumination duration.
-When you press 1, the display will remain illuminated for about 1.5 seconds or three seconds, depending on the current illumination duration setting. - The above operation turns on illumination regardless of the current auto light switch setting.
 Illumination will turn off automatically if an alarm starts to sound or if you perform a crown operation.

-Illumination will not turn on if a calibration signal receive operation or hand movement operation is in progress.
+Illumination will not turn on if a hand movement operation is in progress.
 Also, illumination may not turn on while a sensor is taking a reading.